leeboardtools/mimon/UIDesignNotes.md

     - Reminders Editor
         - Changing window size doesn't make scroll bars appear, content overflows button bar.
+        - Entering negative value for a quantity does not convert to positive value in other editor

     - Reminders List
         - Clicking enabled button does nothing.